CodePadawans/lightning-sessions/start-a-new-project.md

 General Notes

 ### Pull Request (PR)
 In the description of the PR you describe shortly what you did.
 Also add a reference to the GitHub Issue.
 When the PR was created, ask you pair for review.
 When your pair approved it, it can be merged.
-The branch you worked on can be deleted afterwards.
+Also make sure you delete the branch you worked on.

 ### Commit
 Before you create a new commit, make sure that all tests pass and none of them fail.